Skip to content

 Multi-file configuration

-For advanced scenarios like hierarchical config merging (system → user → project), use the load callback:
+For advanced scenarios like hierarchical config merging (system → user → project), use the load callback in the runtime options:

 import {